 The Thermalito Forebay North features 300 surface acres of water, a 200-yard swimming area with a sandy beach, and plenty of shade.
 There are men's and women's dressing rooms, flush toilets, a drinking fountain, and a disabled-accessible fishing pier.
 There are 117 tables, large and small shared BBQ grills, additional picnic sites near the Forebay Aquatic Center, and a trail that circles the lagoon.

-The North Forebay is reserved exclusively for sailboats, canoes, kayaking, paddle boarding, and other non-power driven boats.
+The North Forebay is reserved exclusively for sailboats, canoes, kayaks, paddle boards, and other non-power driven boats.
 The gravel boat launch closes at sundown.

 Dogs are prohibited on the beach and turf areas.